prysmaticlabs/documentation/website/docs/contribute/contribution-guidelines.md

     git fetch origin

-Then synchronize your master branch:
+Then synchronize your develop branch:

-    git pull origin master
+    git pull origin develop

 To stage the changed files that are be committed, issue the command: